On the complexity of automatic complexity: Somewhat simple words do not form a

 In other words,

 This is true for large enough $k$, since

 In order to guarantee that $A(X_1) < f(n_1)$, we require

 Since $f(x)\to\infty$ as $x\to\infty$, this holds by taking $k$ large enough. \item Case 2: $vx$ contains both 0s and 1s.
-Then $uv^Nwx^Ny$ will contain a contiguous subword of the form $0^{N}1^{N}$ (using the fact that the blocks $0^p1^p$ in $s$ are longer than the pumping length).
+Then $uv^Nwx^Ny$ contains a contiguous subword of the form $0^{N}1^{N}$ (using the fact that the blocks $0^p1^p$ in $s$ are longer than the pumping length).
 The analysis is then similar to Case 1 (but without using Lemma \ref{homomorphism}). \end{itemize} \end{proof}